modal-labs/search-california/README.md

 modal run backend.extract::enrich_vectors
 ```

-This command will add embeddings to all the images in the database.
+This command will ensure all the images in the database have embeddings.

 You should be able to observe them on records viewed via the Atlas UI
-or by executing a search query via the database client's geo search webhook.
+or by executing a search query via the database client's geo search webhook,
+as described previously.

-To use the embeddings for search, we recommend running the frontend UI.
+To use the embeddings for search, we recommend running the frontend UI,
+which we walk through next.

 ## Deploying the Frontend